halcyonmobile/halcyon-custom-gradle-publish-plugin/README.md

-# A gradle plugin to simpify publication to artifactory and bintray
+# A gradle plugin to simplify publication to artifactory, bintray, github

 ## Purpose